calmjs/calmjs/src/calmjs/README.rst

     part for the underlying binary for the command, and runtime for the help tests.
 The classes will hold onto an instance of a cli Driver and also the appropriate runtime constructed using that.

+artifact
+    Defines all artifact integration functionalities; includes the related registries, makes use of the dist and command modules for the resolution of dependencies of packages and hooks into the setuptools infrastructure.

 npm
     The npm specific tools.
 Whole module can in theory be generated